Tips and FAQ for Hiring an Animator

 Here are a few resources to help you create a script for your animated video:

-7 Tips to Supercharge Your Explainer Video Script Writing
+7 Tips to Supercharge Your Video Script Writing

 Examples Of Explainer Video Scripts + How To Write A Script